ring-lang/ring/README.md

 * Productivity and developing high-quality solutions that can scale.

-* Small and fast language that can be embedded in C/C++ projects.
+* Small and flexible language that can be embedded in C/C++ projects.

 * Simple language that can be used in education and introducing Compiler/VM concepts.